xot/ElectraOne/README.md

 There is a faster way however, when ```CONTROL_MODE=CONTROL_EITHER```.
 Pressing the PRESET REQUEST button on the E1 (right column, top button) switches the currently visible preset (i.e. alternates between the mixer and the device preset).

-### Racks

-When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1.

-*Note: when using a drum rack on a visible track, by default it shows the last played drum instrument in the chain.
-Whenever an incoming note plays a drum instrument, this drum instrument becomes selected **and therefore gets uploaded to the E1**.
-This is of course undesirable as the E1 would get swamped with preset uploads.
-To avoid this, hide the devices on a drum track!*

 ### Creating presets on the fly